-Advertising Guidance (non-broadcast and broadcast)
+Advertising Guidance (non-broadcast and broadcast): applies from 23 May 2018

 Foreword

 The Committee of Advertising Practice (CAP) offers guidance on the interpretation of the UK Code of Advertising (the CAP Code) in relation to non-broadcast marketing communications.

 The Broadcast Committee of Advertising Practice (BCAP) offers guidance on the interpretation of the UK Code of Broadcast Advertising (the BCAP Code) in relation to broadcast advertisements .